atomizesoftware/Spin-IoT-Demo/README.md

 * [PostgreSQL 9.4](https://www.postgresql.org/download/) with [Postgis 2.1](http://postgis.net/install/)
 * [Spin SDK](https://atomizesoftware.com/spin/sdk)
 * Spin Android app from the [Play Store](https://play.google.com/store/apps/details?id=com.atomizesoftware.spin)
 * A Raspberry Pi 3 with a Sense Hat board.
-If you don't have any of these, you can still run the demo, only without receiving temperature values and you not see the text sent to the Raspberry :)
+If you don't have any of these, you can still run the demo, only without receiving temperature values and you will not see the text sent to the Raspberry :)

 ### Setup